 - 1. Your calculation of component values - 2.
 Full schematic; xDxDesigner preferred but not mandatory. - 3.
-Derivation of the relation between the VSETPOINT at the control integrator and the amplitude of the output of U1. - 4.
+A derivation of the relation between the RSETPOINT at the control integrator and the amplitude of the output of U1. - 4.
 Measurement of the frequency and amplitude of the oscillator and the values of $V{CTL}$ and $V{SETPOINT}$ . - 5.
+Plot from the spectrum analyzer showing the magnitude of the first five harmonics. - 6.
 Magic number for lab 9.